Understanding SQL Injection

 4. Why is SQL Injection Dangerous?

-Information Disclosure: Attackers can retrieve sensitive data like passwords, financial details, or personal information.
+- Information Disclosure: Access to sensitive data like passwords or personal information.

 5. How to Prevent SQL Injection